 Tetanus is a serious bacterial infection that affects the nervous system and causes muscles throughout the body to tighten.
-Tetanus is also commonly called lockjaw, because the infection primarily causes muscle contractions in the jaw and neck, but can eventually spread to other parts of the body.
-Without treatment, tetanus infection can be life-threatening.
-Approximately 10 to 20 percent of tetanus infections are fatal (CDC).
+Tetanus is also called lockjaw, because the infection primarily causes muscle contractions in the jaw and neck, but it can eventually spread to other parts of the body.
+Tetanus infection can be life-threatening without treatment.
+Approximately 10 to 20 percent of tetanus infections are fatal, according to the Centers for Disease Control and Prevention (CDC).

+Tetanus is a medical emergency that requires immediate treatment in a hospital.
 Fortunately, tetanus is preventable through the use of a vaccine.
-However, this vaccine does not last forever; booster shots are needed every 10 years to ensure immunity.
+However, this vaccine does not last forever.
+Tetanus booster shots are needed every 10 years to ensure immunity.
 Because of the easy availability of the vaccine, tetanus is rare in the United States.
 However, it is more common in other countries that do not yet have strong immunization programs.

 - puncture wounds from piercings, tattoos, or injection drug use

 - wounds contaminated with dirt, feces, or saliva